dvci/shc-terminology/input/pagecontent/index.md

 Typically, SMART Health Cards for vaccines use either [CVX](https://www2.cdc.gov/vaccines/iis/iisstandards/vaccines.asp?rpt=cvx) or [SNOMED CT](https://www.snomed.org/) to identify the administered vaccine.
 [ICD-11](https://icdcdn.who.int/icd11referenceguide/en/html/index.html) may also be used.
 For more details please see [the SMART Health Cards Vaccination Profile](https://vci.org/ig/vaccination-and-testing/StructureDefinition-shc-vaccination-dm.html) for more information.

-#### COVID-19 Vaccines

-The following ValueSets are provided to assist implementers wishing to identify COVID-19 vaccines:
+The following ValueSets are provided to assist implementers wishing to identify vaccines for specific diseases:

 {:.table-striped.table.table-bordered}
 |Disease|ValueSet|